Clinical Investigation of Medical Devices

 Clinical Investigation of Medical Devices: Key Requirements

-No sponsor is allowed to conduct any clinical investigation without approval from CDSCO and institutional ethics committee.
-Clinical investigation is required for risky medical devices (Class B, Class C and Class D) without predicates.
-For Class A medical devices, data on clinical investigation may not be required, however in some cases the Central Licencing Authority(CLA), may consider data on clinical investigation necessary.
+Any clinical investigation conducted by a sponsor cannot be done without the approval of the CDSCO/institutional ethics committee.
+Risky medical devices (Class B-C, Class C, and class D) are subject to clinical investigation without predicates.
+For Class A medical equipment, data on the clinical investigation may not need to be collected apart from a few exceptions.
+However, in some cases, the Central Licensing Authority(CLA) may consider data from clinical investigation necessary.

-Pilot Clinical Investigation - Pilot clinical investigation is clinical investigation carried out for the first time in human participants.
-Pilot clinical investigations are conducted in a small study population (with the disease or condition being studied) to acquire specific essential information about a device before initiating the pivotal clinical investigation.
-Pilot clinical investigation is an exploratory study which provides an understanding of the performance and safety of a device but cannot provide definitive support for specific mechanistic or therapeutic claims.
-The objectives of a pilot clinical investigation typically include:
+A pilot clinical investigation refers to a clinical investigation that is performed on human participants for the first time.
+Pilot clinical investigations are performed in a small group of patients with the condition or disease being studied to obtain specific information about the device prior to initiating the pivotal clinical study.
+A pilot clinical investigation is an exploratory study that provides information about the safety and performance of a device but does not provide support for any specific therapeutic or mechanistic claims.
+A pilot clinical investigation usually has the following objectives:

 Studying device mechanism